-Upon the closing of our IPO, the 12,535,000 shares sold in the offering became freely tradable, and all the remaining shares of common stock outstanding at the time of our IPO became available for sale in the public market in January 2019 following the expiration of lock-up agreements between our stockholders and the underwriters for the IPO.
-Additionally, stockholders holding a substantial majority of the outstanding shares of our common stock have the right, subject to various conditions and limitations, to require us to file one or more registration statements covering their shares or to include their shares of our common stock in registration statements that we may file for ourselves or other stockholders.
+Additionally, stockholders holding 70,927,042 shares of our common stock outstanding, will, after the expiration of the lock-up periods specified above, have the right, subject to various conditions and limitations, to include their shares of our common stock in registration statements relating to our securities.
 If the offer and sale of these shares are registered, they will be freely tradable without restriction under the Securities Act.
 Shares of common stock sold under such registration statements can be freely sold in the public market.
 In the event such registration rights are exercised and a large number of shares of common stock are sold in the public market, such sales could reduce the trading price of our common stock.